 I have a vast collection of poses and rendering examples in my favorites collection that I am gathering as inspiration for my various costume designs and my personal artistic development practicing costume rendering.
 I sometimes favorite individual examples so I can link back to the artist's page.
 While most digital renderings are far too detailed and specific to be practical to actually illustrate in the costume design process (way too much time to execute), I've found that many works provide wonderful examples of stylistic ingenuity as well as conquering specific illustrative quandaries that I find inspirational for my own endeavors.

 I also have a small sample of my own work on multiple shows and projects.
+I've found I really enjoy the digital art side of working in Photoshop, so I've been finding excuses to use the program more and more on a variety of endeavors both personal and professional.
+You can find some examples of that in my Gallery.
 More can be found on my portfolio sight linked below.